Joel-Haeberli/it-security-docs/docs/themes/Payment Channels.md

 ##### 4. They repeat step 2 and 3

 As long as the balance is high enough and they want to pay each other, they repeat step two and three.
 This means for each commitment transaction new secrets are generated.
-Important is that after creating the new commitment transaction with new secrets, they share the old secret with each other [preventing the other party broadcasting older transaction which favors them more](https://bitcoinmagazine.com/technical/understanding-the-lightning-network-part-building-a-bidirectional-payment-channel-1464710791)
+Important is that after creating the new commitment transaction with new secrets, they share the old secret with each other [preventing the other party broadcasting older transaction which favours them more](https://bitcoinmagazine.com/technical/understanding-the-lightning-network-part-building-a-bidirectional-payment-channel-1464710791).

 The lightning payment channel can be leveraged to create a [[Lightning Network]].